-All bus lanes are indicated by signage, and the Anzac Pde bus lane has red line marking painted on the road.
+All bus lanes are indicated by signage, and the Anglesea St and Anzac Pde bus lanes have red line marking painted on the road.

-The Anzac Pde bus lane gives priority to buses which travel down it and through the intersection on to Victoria Bridge.
+The Anglesea St and Anzac Pde bus lanes gives priority to buses which travel along these roads, including through the intersection on to Victoria Bridge.
 Five Busit bus routes use this bus lane.

 The Anglesea St and Hukanui Rd bus lanes operate at peak times to give buses and their passengers priority when roads are particularly busy.

 What happens if vehicles use or park in bus lanes when they are operating?